william-spongberg/my-data/README.md

-# Your Data Insights
+# My Data

-> See the [wiki](https://github.com/william-spongberg/my_data/wiki) for more in-depth information and future plans.
+> See the [wiki](https://github.com/william-spongberg/my_data/wiki) for more in-depth information and future ideas/plans.

 ## Aim